mastodon/blog/content/posts/2018-10-29_Mastodon-2.6/index.md

 ### Direct messages remaster

 The direct messages functionality of Mastodon has been remastered.
 You can now browse your direct messages grouped by conversations with specific people and conversations you haven't opened will be highlighted, just like you would expect from other services.
+This should make keeping up with important messages easier.

 ### In-stream link previews